Cat's Eye Kornerupine

 Color: Dark emerald green with strong Cat's eye

-Beautiful dark emerald green with strong cat's eye asterism.
-Beautifully cut matched pair of round cabochon.
-Sold as a pair!
+Beautiful dark emerald green color with strong cat's eye asterism.
+Beautifully cut matched pair of round cabochons.
+Sold as a matched pair.